redsamg/a-song-a-day/README.md

-2) With tight schedules and a glut of podcasts, songs, audiobooks, and additional auditory stimuli to choose from, it can be difficult to remember, choose... well, whatever the excuse is, one often does not listen to the music that has been reccomended to them.
+2) With tight schedules and a glut of podcasts, songs, audiobooks, and additional auditory stimuli to choose from, it can be difficult to remember, choose... well, whatever the excuse is, one often needs a reminder to listen to the music that has been reccomended.

 # Solution:

-This simple application ("simple" could be an understatement - "rudimentary" may also come to mind...) solves for the above problems by:
+This simple application ("simple" could be an understatement - "rudimentary" may also come to mind...) solves for the above problems, and is:

-Selecting one, random track from any playlist of your choice and texting the appropriate Spotify track link to anyone you like.
+Simplifying <- a-song-a-day selects one random track from a playlist of your choice Engaging <- the app is designed to text (SMS) the Spotify link to said track to any phone number you choose Hands-off <- the app (once piped into an EC2 instance) is completely hands-off and will text on a schedule for you (another, less automated solution would be for the app to run on your local machine at log-in)

-I have used Twilio for the text messaging service API (as you'll see in the .py), and an AWS EC2 instance for scheduling and running the app.
+# Next Steps:

-Currently, I have several family members and friends who recieve a song a day from me, every morning during their commute (without any effort on my end..!).
+As a next step, I am looking to incorporate user feedback into the app.
+Spotify already has user preference functionality built in, so I will be incorporating this logic into the track selection process, going forward.

 Any and all feedback is welcomed and appreciated!